ChrisLe7/Res-Prob-Metaheuriticas-UIMP/README.md

 ### Genetic Algorithm

 * -c (--crossover) N : Crossover probability.
-* -C (--crossoverType) N : Permite indicar el tipo de operador de cruce a utilizar.
-Si es 0 utilizará el SPX (Single-point crossover) y si es 1 utilizará UC (Uniform Crossover).
+* -C (--crossoverType) N : Allows specifying the type of crossover operator to use.
+If it is 0, it will use SPX (Single-point crossover), and if it is 1, it will use UC (Uniform Crossover).
 * -m (--mutation) N : Mutation probability.
-* -M (--mutationType) N : Mutation probability.
+* -M (--mutationType) N : Allows specifying the type of mutation operator to use.
+If it is 0, it will use Base, and if it is 1, it will use Swap.
 * -p (--population) N : Population size.
 * -s (--seed) N : Random seed.
 * -f (--file) VAL : Path of the file with the problem instance.